heavenklair/Deep-Learning-Specialization/4. Improving Deep Neural Networks: Hyperparameter Tuning, Regularization and Optimization/4. Setting up your Optimization Problem/README.md

 ## Gradient Checking Implementation Notes

-$\quad \circ \ $ Do not use Gradient checking in training.
+$\quad \circ$ Do not use Gradient checking in training.
 Use it only to debug

-$\quad \circ \ $ If an algorithm fails a grad check, look at components to try to identify the bug.
+$\quad \circ$ If an algorithm fails a grad check, look at components to try to identify the bug.

-$\quad \circ \ $ Remember Regularization: During grad check, remember your regularization term if youre using regularization
+$\quad \circ$ Remember Regularization: During grad check, remember your regularization term if youre using regularization

-$\quad \circ \ $ Grad check doesnt work with dropout.
+$\quad \circ$ Grad check doesnt work with dropout.
 One thing we can do is peform grad check without dropout, and if it is correct, then turn the dropouts afterwards.

-$\quad \circ \ $ Run at random intialization; perhaps again after some training:
+$\quad \circ$ Run at random intialization; perhaps again after some training: